 Stimulate Consumption?" [

-"Recent empirical work finds that government spending shocks cause aggregate consumption to increase over the business cycle, contrary to the predictions of Neoclassical and New Keynesian models.
+"Recent empirical work finds that government spending shocks cause aggregate consumption to increase over the business cycle.
 This paper proposes a mechanism to account for the consumption increase that builds on the framework of imperfect information in Lucas (1972) and Lorenzoni (2009) to show how government spending can stimulate consumption.
 Owners of firms targeted by an increase in government spending perceive an increase in their permanent income relative to their future tax liabilities.
 Owners of firms not targeted remain unaware of the implicit increase in future tax liabilities, causing aggregate consumption to increase.
 A testable implication of the proposed model is that the value of firms targeted by government spending should increase, implying all else equal an increase in aggregate stock returns.
 This prediction of the model is shown to be consistent with empirical evidence.

 - "Urban Density and the Substitution